lpantano/mypubs/post/mirqc_with_bcbio.md

 There are 4 main steps in the small RNA-seq pipeline:

 * adapter removal
-* miRNA quantification
+* miRNA annotation
 * de-novo miRNA detection
-* other small RNAs detection and quantification
+* other small RNAs detection
 * quality control metrics

 ### adapter removal